joshydavid/information-security-study-notes/resources/cryptography.md

   - Use salt to make hashed passwords unique.
   - Do not store or transmit passwords in plaintext.
   - Use multi-factor authentication as an additional layer of protection.

+## Public Key Infrastructure (PKI)

+- Framework for managing digital keys and certificate used for securing communications.
+- Asymmetric cryptography, consits of a public and private key

+### Public Key

+- Shared openly and can be used by anyone
+  - to encrypt messages
+  - to verify digital signatures created by the corresponding private key
+- Can be distributed widely without compromising security, it's public

+### Private Key

+- Kept secret and is used
+  - to decrypt message encrypted with the corresponding public key
+  - to create digital signature, proving authenticity and integrity => non-repudiation as well
+- Must be safeguarded because anyone with the private key can used it to read encrypted message or sign malicious data

+In PKI, digital certs issued by CA contain the public key and information about the owner.
+Anyone who wants to send an encrypted message to this owner can use the owner's public key and only he can decrypt using his private key.